-The commercial engine of Reckitt Benckiser, Australia is located on Level One, Wharf Road, West Ryde.
+The commercial engine of RB (Reckitt Benckiser), Australia is located on Level One, Wharf Road, West Ryde.

 There are around 80 people who are on level one, the walls are brightly coloured, RB flags are scattered throughout and the glass windows have RB brands and logo’s featured.